Chaos1399/ContractorsBusinessManager/README.md

    - View your hour totals for previous pay periods
    - Search through previous pay periods by period number or date to view your hours for that pay period
    - Edit your information (name, email, and password)
->>>>>>> 205045c4abe375dbfc2306c01060ae15d34da595

 What follows is the state of development of my project, I list the things I have built to full functionality, and what I plan to do in the future.

 API's I use:

-<<<<<<< HEAD
-Page Navigation
+   - Page Navigation
-Login
+   - Login
-Sign Up
+   - Sign Up
-Employee Edit Profile
+   - Employee Edit Profile
-Admin Edit Profile
+   - Admin Edit Profile
-Admin Add Client
+   - Admin Add Client
-Admin Add Job
+   - Admin Add Job
-Page navigation
+   - Page navigation
-Employee ClockInOut
+   - Employee ClockInOut
-Employee ViewSchedule (see bug below)
+   - Employee ViewSchedule (see bug below)
-Employee Timebank
+   - Employee Timebank
-Employee PayPeriodHistory
+   - Employee PayPeriodHistory
-Admin ViewCalendar
+   - Admin ViewCalendar
-Admin Schedule
+   - Admin Schedule
-Admin ViewJobTime
+   - Admin ViewJobTime
-Admin Revise Hours
+   - Admin Revise Hours

 Future Functionality: